Nash equilibrium mapping vs Hamiltonian dynamics vs Darwinian evolution for some social dilemma games in the

 in general.
-In case payoffs obey condition $a+d=b+c$, we get average magnetisation as,
+In case payoffs obey condition $a+d=b+c$, we get average magnetization as,

 $\langle \hat{J_z}^{(1)} \rangle_\beta$ here is DE model equivalent for $m_g$ of NE mapping.
-We see that for condition $a+d=b+c$, game magnetisation given by NE mapping and DE model are identical.
-But when $a+d\neq b+c$, game magnetisation obtained from DE model and NE mapping differ.
-Game magnetisation from HD model differs from both NE mapping and the DE model.
+For condition $a+d=b+c$, game magnetization given by NE mapping and DE model is identical.
+However, when $a+d\neq b+c$, game magnetization obtained from DE model and NE mapping differ.
+Game magnetization from the HD model differs from both NE mapping and the DE model.
 The nomenclature "Darwinian evolution" model can be justified as follows: the idea is to represent the dynamics of a system where a single player seeks the largest payoff without regard to the payoff received by other players in the system (akin to Darwinian evolution in nature where an individual's survivability depends on how they can increase their fitness while disregarding that of others).